Support our sponsor: Godfather's Pizza 4628 Brandt Pike Huber Heights (937)233-9900

 However, in the event that rescheduling is not possible, follow by the tie breaking procedure if necessary.
 The team with the highest average points will be declared the winner of the group.
 In the event there is a tie which cannot be resolved by point averaging as directed by the Tournament Director.

 SCORES: Match and Score Reporting.
 Scores will be posted as quickly as possible.
-COACHES should report any discrepancies to Headquarters prior to their next game.
+COACHES or a designated Team Administrator ONLY should report any discrepancies to Headquarters prior to their next game.

 STANDARDS of CONDUCT & DISCIPLINE: Disciplinary action taken against a coach will be levied in the next game in which he/she coaches the team playing at the time of the original infraction, or to the next game coached if the violation occurred during the last game for that team.
 If additional behavior problems occur, the Directors reserve the right to levy additional discipline up to and including expulsion from the Tournament.